ruben-wilson/takeaway-weekend-project/takeaway.md

 ## 5. Implement the Behaviour

-_After each test you write, follow the test-driving process of red, green, refactor to implement the behaviour._
+_After each test you write, follow the test-driving process of red, green, refactor to implement the behavior._

 ## 6. test edge cases in unit test

-## 7. test edge cases in intergration test
+## 7. test edge cases in integration test